 CFD Comparative Study

 The three different feedwell configurations are studied side by side using the same flow rate and feedwell diameter.
-The distribution of solids becomes less concentric to feedwell for the side feed and bottom shelf designs.
-The EvenFlo design contains the velocity producing an even flow and uniform velocity in the feedwell.
+The distribution of solids becomes less concentric to the feedwell for the tangential flow and deflector designs.
+The EvenFlo design creates a large, efficient area of mixing intensity (feed velocity).

 CFD analyses of velocity profiles close to the effluent discharge around the perimeter of the clarifier confirm that EvenFlo velocities are very even and less than one-fifth the average of velocities from a conventional feedwell.